-Imagine learning that you have Parkinson’s disease at age 26.
-Most people with Parkinson’s are diagnosed in their 60s.
-Yet in 1987, after three years of unexplained symptoms, Mike learned he had the degenerative disease.
+Imagine learning you have Parkinson’s Disease.
+At 26.
+Most Parkinson’s patients are diagnosed in their 60s.
+Yet in 1987, after three years of unexplained symptoms, Mike Pohl learned he had the degenerative disease.
 After a visit to the National Institutes of Health in Maryland, medication eased his symptoms.
-As is often the case, the drugs became less effective over time and Mike’s symptoms – tremors, slowness of movement, rigidity and poor balance – gradually took over his life.
+As is often the case, the drugs became less effective over time and Mike¹s symptoms – tremors, slowness of movement, rigidity and poor balance – gradually took over his life.

-By the age of 44 – the prime of his life – Mike could not walk without stumbling, drive or dress himself, or even toss a ball with his sons.
-Then in 2004 neurosurgeon George Mandybur at the UC Neuroscience Institute inserted a Deep Brain Stimulation implant – like a pacemaker for the brain.
+By the age of 44 – the prime of his life – Mike couldn¹t walk without stumbling, drive or dress himself, or even toss a ball with his sons.
+Then in 2004 neurosurgeon George Mandybur at the Neuroscience Institute in Cincinnati inserted a Deep Brain Stimulation implant – like a pacemaker for the brain.
 Fifteen days later, Dr. Mandybur turned it on.
 “Unbelievable,” says Mike, “I went from not being able to do anything to being able to do whatever I wanted after 19 years of hell.”

-Mike is now in his 50′s.
-Since his remarkable success with the DBS implant, he has traveled with his family – his wife, Kathy, daughter, Tiffany, and sons Chris, Jake and Andy.
-They have been to Georgia, Colorado, Pennsylvania, and even Las Vegas.
+Mike turned 45 in July 2005.
+Since his remarkable success with the DBS implant, he has traveled with his family – his wife Kathy, daughter Tiffany, and sons Chris, Jake and Andy.
+They’ve been to Georgia, Colorado, Pennsylvania, and even Las Vegas.
 A father who couldn’t even toss a ball with his sons now coaches little league.
 Mike still breaks down when he talks about the day he got his life back.
 Incredible.
 “I’m 100 percent now,” he says.